jonashackt/spring-boot-graalvm/README.md

       -H "Accept: application/vnd.heroku+json; version=3.docker-releases" \
       -H "Authorization: Bearer $DOCKER_PASSWORD"
 ```

+Mind the way of using multiline commands like this `curl` with TravisCI needs a preceeding `- >` ([see this for more information](https://travis-ci.community/t/yaml-multiline-strings/3914/4)).

 That's it!
 After a successfull TravisCI build, we should be able to see our running Dockerized Spring Boot Native App on Heroku at https://spring-boot-graal.herokuapp.com/hello